fourjuaneight/blog/content/about.md

 Writing isn't my strong suit.
 But I do it from time to time.
 It's therapeutic and helps me clear my head.
 I write about interesting things I find online and some of my coding projects.
 I'm not sure what else to say, so here's a list of "fun facts" about me:

 - I like stickers.
-I have an entire cabinet filled with of them.
+Most of my office is covered in stickers.
 - I build mechanical keyboards every now and then.
 - I love cooking.
 I like to think I'm pretty decent at it.
 - I like RPGs.
 Primarily those out of Japan.
 Like the 200-hour-long, convoluted storyline, with 30 characters type of RPGs.